Our store teams take great pride in providing every customer with a quality experience and tailoring every eye test to your individual needs.

 These tests allow your optometrist to identify any potential abnormalities, assess your risk of developing glaucoma and help to determine how long or short-sighted you might be.

-The second piece of equipment is an OCT (Ocular Coherence Tomography), which takes a series of advanced 3D scans of the back of your eye.
-This allows the optometrist to see the granular structures of your eye and identify early signs of potential eye diseases long before they become visible to the naked eye or you notice anything wrong.
+The second test uses a piece of equipment called an OCT (Optical Coherence Tomography) and takes a series of advanced 3D scans of the back of your eye.
+This test allows your optometrist to see the granular structures of your eye and identify early signs of potential eye diseases long before they become visible to the naked eye, or you notice anything wrong.

 These scans are saved and are useful in monitoring any changes in your eye health on future visits.

 As part of our diagnostic testing, and our commitment to providing our customers with the best possible care, you’ll also be offered a short 5 minute hearing screening if you’re over the age of 40 and visiting a store that offers Audiology services.

 This test can indicate if you’re potentially experiencing any hearing loss and if so, you’ll be encouraged to book an appointment with one of our qualified audiology professionals for further testing.

 Find out more about our audiology services.